StarryPy/StarryPy-Python2-Deprecated/README.md

 * Spawn networks.
 Free transportation between admin-designated planets, so your new players can get a leg up in the world.
 * Loot rolling.
 So a rare item dropped and you don't think it's fair your friend got it?
 Soon you'll be able to get good items without ending friendships and going to prison on the inevitable murder charge.
 * Lotteries.
-Because what is like without a little risk?
+Because what is life without a little risk?
 * Creature spawning.
 Want to spawn a couple dozen bone dragons?
 So do we!
 * Projectile blacklist.
 This should be coming very soon.
 * Internationalization.
 Translate plugins and core messages with ease to your preferred language.